How we installed a white tongue and groove ceiling in a cargo trailer conversion

 Once we were done it was time to make it look pretty.
 I caulked the seams and got the ceiling ready for paint.

 I went with the same paint I used for the Illinois kitchen ceiling, Benjamin Moore Advance, White Dove, Satin.

 I tried to roll it but brushing the paint looked better.
-Because we bought the pre-primed planks again, I was able to cover the ceiling with one coat.
+Because we bought the pine primed planks again, I was able to cover the ceiling with one coat.

 We won't have her completely ready to live in, obviously, but we will have a bed to sleep in, lights and A/C (I hope).